jinhongjung/pyrwr/README.md

 	- [x] is the graph positively weighted?
 	- [x] is the given seed's id out of range?
 	- [x] is the format of the given data invalid?
-	- [ ] does the graph contain self-looped nodes?
 	- [ ] does the graph contain deadend nodes?
 	- [x] is the range of node ids invalid?
 - [ ] to perform tests on various settings